chuckstack/chuckstack.github.io/src-ls/introduction.md

 1. [Best Practices](./best-practices.md): make the chuck-stack vision possible.
 These practices include both organizational and technical topics.
 1. [Application Framework](./stack-application.md): executing best practices with the above tools and teaching AI to automate the fundamentals of your organization.

+## Small and Medium Is Different

+It is critical to note that small and medium organization application development is fundamentally different than single-purpose and web-scale application development.

+- tools are different
+- user needs are different
+- developers are different
+- deployment is different
+- requirements are different
+- user training is different

+> The majority of the web is filled with single-purpose and web-scale development practices.
+The world of small and medium organization data and process management is severely underserved.
+The chuck-stack aims to provide better support to such an important group.
+>
+> \- *Chuck Boecking*

 ## Education

 The stack-academy exists to help your organization achieve success as quickly as possible.
 It's an online support infrastructure that teaches organizations how to install and use the tools, leverage best practices, and foster [superclerk](./terminology.md#superclerk) talent.